How can you use casino statistics in content marketing?

 - Intermediate: implement funnels, run A/B tests, segment audiences by acquisition channel

-- Advanced: build predictive models for content impact, integrate first-party data across touchpoints, apply attribution modelling
+- Advanced: build predictive models for content impact, integrate first-party data across touchpoints, apply attribution modeling

 Future trends and considerations